 Thinking about pulling those dandelions growing in your front yard?
 Wait!
 Before you do, you might want to consider the deeper dandelion flower meaning and symbolism.

 The dandelion is a common weed found in most gardens but did you know it carries some spiritual meanings?
 It has been used to symbolize light, hope, and healing for centuries.
-The plant is also symbolic of beauty because it can be admired as it grows or after it blooms.
+The plant is more than just a common weed, it is also symbolic of beauty because it can be admired as it grows or after it blooms.

 What Does Dandelion Mean?

-The dandelion is part of a large genus of flowering plants in the Asteraceae family, which consists primarily of only plants known as dandelions.
+The common dandelion is part of the genus Taraxacum of flowering plants in the Asteraceae family, which consists primarily of only plants known as dandelions.
 Taraxacum is a Latin name that originates in medieval Persian writings about pharmacy.

-The common name, dandelion, is a corruption of the French phrase “dent de lion,” which means “lion’s tooth” and refers to the plant’s coarse-toothed leaves.
+The word dandelion is a corruption of the French phrase “dent de lion,” which means “lion’s tooth” and refers to the plant’s coarse-toothed leaves.

 It is also referred to by names such as blowball, doon-head-clock, cankerworm, milk witch, witch’s gowan, yellow gowan, lion’s-tooth, Irish daisy, priests’-crown, puff-ball, and priest’s crown.
 Other common names include white endive, swine’s snout, wild endive, faceclock, wet-a-bed, pee-a-bed, and piss-a-bed.

-The latter (and more comical!) names reference the cultural tradition of the plant (which we’ll go over in more detail below) along with the strong diuretic effect of the plant’s roots when ingested.
-In many places, they are referred to as such because they are found along the edges of sidewalks or paved areas, where dogs might urinate!
+The latter (and more comical!) names reference the cultural tradition of the plant (which we’ll go over in more detail below) along with the strong natural diuretic effect of the plant’s roots when ingested.
+In many places, they are referred to as such as many dandelions are found along the edges of sidewalks or paved areas, where dogs might urinate!

 What Do Dandelion Flowers Symbolize?

-Dandelions are plants that most people see as a weed.
+Common dandelions (Taxaracum officinale) are plants that most people see as a weed.
 They’re often overlooked and disregarded, but they have an important meaning for those who know the story behind it.
-In ancient times, the dandelion was called “pissant” because of its yellow color.
+In ancient times, the dandelion was called “pissant” because of its golden yellow color.
 It is said that if you gather the seeds and blow them into the wind, your wish will be granted by Zeus himself!

-Dandelions are a symbol of wealth and prosperity, which is why this flower was often given to someone who had just been married.
+Dandelions are a symbol of wealth and prosperity, which is why this bright yellow flower was often given to someone who had just been married or as part of a wedding bouquet.

-Dandelions are an iconic symbol of spring.
-They grow in every type of soil, even on sidewalks and city streets, where they’re considered a weed by many people.
-But there is much more to dandelions than just their flowers—they also have roots that can be used for cooking or medicinal purposes.
+With their bright yellow flowers, dandelions are an iconic symbol of spring and the sun’s power.
+Dandelions grow in every type of soil, even on sidewalks and city streets, where they’re considered a weed by many people.
+But there is much more to dandelions than just their flowers—they also have parts that can be used to make dandelion tea, dandelion wine, or for medicinal purposes.

-The dandelion is a symbol of hope, love, and happiness.
-Its yellow petals represent the sun shining on all the good deeds in your life.
+The humble dandelion is a symbol of hope, love, and happiness.
+The bright yellow color of its petals represent the sun shining on all the good deeds in your life.
 The black seeds of this plant are said to carry wishes for prosperity and new beginnings with them as they fly away into the sky.

 They can even be viewed as symbols of a free-spirited soul, of innocence, and of playfulness.
 Dandelions are often thought of as a symbol for hope and resilience.
 The dandelion is able to survive anything from harsh winters, pollution, drought, being stepped on or run over by cars.
 They can quickly bounce back from adversity and continue to grow.